 Baum J, Plasmodium MTRAP is essential for vacuole membrane disruption and host cell egress by malaria gametes, Cell Host & Microbe, ISSN:1934-6069

-et al., 2017, Plasmodium falciparum erythrocyte-binding antigen 175 triggers a biophysical change in the red blood cell that facilitates invasion., Proc Natl Acad Sci U S A, Vol:114, Pages:4225-4230
+et al., 2017, Plasmodium falciparum erythrocyte-binding antigen 175 triggers a biophysical change in the red blood cell that facilitates invasion, Proceedings of the National Academy of Sciences of the United States of America, Vol:114, ISSN:0027-8424, Pages:4225-4230

 et al., 2017, Mefloquine targets the Plasmodium falciparum 80S ribosome to inhibit protein synthesis., Nat Microbiol, Vol:2